Aeronautical Society of India

-Aeronautical Society of India (AeSI) is the principal Society in India serving the professions in areas of aeronautics, aerospace and aviation.
+Aeronautical Society of India (AeSI) is the principal society in India serving the professions in areas of aeronautics, aerospace and aviation.
 Its stated primary purpose is to "advance the sciences, engineering, technology and management of aerospace, aeronautics and aviation and to foster and promote the professionalism of those engaged in these pursuits".

 History

 The Aeronautical Society of India a professional body, devoted to advancement of aeronautical sciences and engineering in India, was founded in 1948.
 Pandit Jawaharlal Nehru was the first Patron-in-Chief of the Society.

 The Society has more than 14000 members drawn from all major aeronautical establishments such as Defence Research & Development Establishments, Hindustan Aeronautics Limited, DGCA, Academic Institutions, Aeronautical Development Agency, Indian Air Force, Indian Space Research Organization, Vikram Sarabhai Space Centre, National Airports Authority of India, Air India, Pawn Hans and private airlines.
 Most of the organizations / industries in this field in this country and abroad are Corporate Members of the Society.

-Currently Shri A.S.
-Kiran Kumar, Former chairman of ISRO is the President of The Aeronautical Society of India.
+Currently Dr. G. Satheesh Reddy, Former Chairman of DRDO & Scientific Adviser to Raksha Mantri is the President of the Aeronautical Society of India.